 Bad, bad, bad, bad, bad

-Before I figured out what I wanted to do, a friend of mine was working promo jobs and I wanted to give it a shot.
+Before I figured out what I wanted to do in life, a friend of mine was working promo jobs and I wanted to give it a shot.
 For the most part, I liked it.
 I got to work with a number of well-known brands and meet new people.

 The jobs and hours though weren't always my favourite.
 For example, one night I had to wander around King Street West in Toronto until 1:30 a.m. handing out free cover for a club — I would have much rather been in the club with my friends than approaching strangers with free cover, but, it paid well.